Beyond the White & Blue: Discovering Andros, Greece's Best Kept Secret

 Achla beach

-• Golden Sands (Chrysi Ammos): The name says it all.
-Long, organized, and perfect for families, with soft golden sand that gently slopes into crystal-clear, shallow waters ideal for children.
-Sunbeds and umbrellas are available along most of the shore, as well as beach bars and small tavernas offering snacks, refreshments, and traditional dishes throughout the day.
-The calm atmosphere, easy access, and nearby parking make it a convenient choice for visitors of all ages, while the wide stretch of beach ensures plenty of space for games, relaxation, and long seaside walks.
+• Golden Sands (Chrysi Ammos): A long, organized sandy beach with soft golden sand and crystal-clear, shallow waters that gently slope into the sea, ideal for children and families.
+Sunbeds and umbrellas line most of the shore, while beach bars and small tavernas serve snacks, refreshments, and traditional Greek dishes throughout the day.
+The calm atmosphere, easy access, and nearby parking make it a convenient and popular choice for visitors of all ages, offering a safe and relaxing environment for swimming and sunbathing.

 • Tis Grias to Pidima: The "Old Lady's Leap," famous for its sea-stack rock formation.
 A stunning sight and a great swim, with crystal-clear turquoise waters framed by dramatic cliffs and a long stretch of golden sand.
 The imposing rock pillar rises just a few meters from the shore, creating a unique backdrop for photos and a sense of mystery tied to local legends.
 The beach is usually calm and sheltered, making it ideal for relaxed swimming, snorkeling, and floating in the gentle waves.
 Access is typically via a short path or steps down from the road above, rewarding visitors with one of the most iconic coastal views in the area and a peaceful atmosphere away from busier beaches.